bs3c/LiveOpsec/README.md

 # 🛡️ LiveOpsec

-### Currently under development — please follow the README guide to use the tool.
-We're actively restructuring the file system and working toward full pip installation support.

 **LiveOpsec** is a real-time OPSEC monitoring tool with a sleek terminal GUI, designed for red teamers, security professionals, and privacy-focused users.
 It detects system compromise, misconfigurations, VPN/firewall status, and suspicious processes with one goal: **self-monitoring for hackers**.

 ---